Qusay77/cypress-project/README.md

 ## Future Considerations
 - We might want to consider our styling again once more to make sure if its worth it
 - We might look into using a Monorepo tool, if it has a clear advantage. currect structure makes it a breeze to migrate
+- Multiple environments are a must, so is CI/CD

 ## Get Up and Running